RotimiDev/My_fishwatch_app/README.md

 This is an Android demo application that displays the various information gotten from this sea animals endpoint https://www.fishwatch.gov/api/species

-This simple app is composed of two single screens.
+The simple app contains two screens.
 The first screen display a list of sea animals information.
 The screen has strictly three information per item on the list, which are  **species name, Habitat Impacts** and **display the image of the Species Illustration Photo** src.
 When users click on an item on the list, it navigate to the second screen which display a list of the content of the Image Gallery.

 **:blowfish:Libraries/tools**